-- > Can access hyperon states that do not directly couple to $\pi\Lambda$ or $\pi\Sigma$ channels. - > Measure differential cross section and induced polarization using measured angular distribution of decay products. - Constrains underlying dynamics. - > To identify resonance contributions, we must perform a coupled-channeled PWA to extract spin-parity and pole positions.
+- > Can access hyperon states that do not directly couple to $\pi\Lambda$ or $\pi\Sigma$ channels. - > Measure differential cross section and induced polarization using measured angular distribution of decay products. - Constrains underlying dynamics. - > To identify resonance contributions, we must perform a coupled-channeled PWA to extract spin-parity and pole positions of excited hyperons. - > Similarly impressive expectations are for the neutron target.